 Financial and In-Kind Support: Each of these projects routinely needs things like single-serving bottled water, socks, money for food, in addition to volunteers.
 If you would like to send donations, please send them directly to the organization using Amazon or by dropping items off after speaking to the managers of the projects.
 If you have clothes and shoes that are clean and on the smaller side, please feel free to bring them to Mtr.
 Taylor’s office throughout the month of December 2018, where they will be taken by the Revs.
 Henry or Jean to Nogales, AZ and Nogales, MX.
 To learn more or to volunteer please contact Border and Immigration Ministry by clicking the “Border and Immigration” button below.

 Casa Maria Sandwich Ministry

 The Food Pantry closet is staffed and provisioned by parishioners, providing food to those in need who stop by the office.
+Between 80 and 100 families and individuals are served each month by this ministry.
 To learn more or to volunteer please contact us by clicking the “Food Pantry” button below.

 Interfaith Community Services